 SUMMARY

-John the Elder writes the New Testament’s closest thing to a typical personal letter.
+John the Elder writes one of the two personal letters (along with Philemon) in the New Testament.
 He writes to his friend and fellow Christian, Gaius, for help with disciplining Diotrephes, who is resisting John’s leadership.
 The letter probably originally accompanied a letter to a larger house churchIn the early days of Christianity, the social and political climate was not always favorable to followers of Jesus and they could not meet publicly.
-Rather some would gather in homes of fellow Christians to break bread, give thanks to God, and sing psalms and… More, perhaps either 1 or 2 John.
+Rather some would gather in homes of fellow Christians to break bread, give thanks to God, and sing psalms and…, perhaps either 1 or 2 John.

 SO WHAT?